Network automation: What is it, and how important is it?

 Network automation is the process of automating every network task, such as configuration management, backups, and monitoring, to attain optimal efficiency in managing large network infrastructures and to minimize the management load for admins.
 With network automation, mundane and repetitive tasks can be automated to improve the overall integrity and productivity of the network infrastructure manyfold.

-Network automation via a network automation tool is key for all network infrastructures.
+Network automation via a network automation tool or network automation software is key for all network infrastructures.
 Without the right network automation tool, an organization with a large network environment made up of many devices will not be able to perform vital operations, such as backing up configurations on time, keeping track of unwanted changes in real time, and complying with industry regulations.

 The importance of network automation